-You know the saying: “That which does not kill us makes us stronger.”
+You know the saying: “What doesn’t kill you makes you stronger.”
 It comes up a lot when life doesn’t go your way.
 The idea is that although your suffering is awful, there is a silver lining to it: it will make you wiser and more resilient in the face of misfortune.
 You’ll be like a phoenix rising from the ashes!
 Like a diamond that shines under the pressure of your circumstances!
 Like a butterfly emerging from its chrysalis, ready to spread its wings!

 Now there is some truth to this notion.
 Suffering can make you braver, more self-aware, more loving and kind.
 Partly that is because pain can teach you that the universe does not revolve around you.
 It can show you that you had an unrealistic view of your abilities and your control over your life, and give you the opportunity to empathize with others who weather similar storms.